 T SHIRTS PURCHASE NOW!

 Animated Exeter 2014 T shirts were designed and printed by our wonderful friends at No Guts No Glory.
-You can still drop by their shop in Fore Street to buy them or you can give us a call or email and we can organise sending you one.
+You can still buy them, email us and we can send you one.

 T shirts are £12 a collector's item and a tribute to the artist Hannah Goodacre, the designers and print makers No Guts Not Glory and the LIGHTSTREAM projections in Fore Street, which inspired this year's design.

 We wanted to shout out a big thanks to all the volunteers this year who helped out with the events, workshops, activities, film screenings and of course LIGHTSTREAM.
 We couldn't have got through the festival without you, we are grateful for all your hardwork and commitment and dedication to Animated Exeter.
 We hope you too enjoyed your time with us and please keep in touch, we'd love to have you back next year!

 The Exeter Riddles is a unique and exclusive short story by Philip Reeve, commissioned for Animated Exeter.
 It has been printed beautifully by the Exeter based Short Run Press in a high quality hard back green fabric cover with gold foil print.The story centres on the ‘history leaks’ in sites and streets of Exeter that spark great adventures.